 In contrast, the DNS does not represent design elements.
 Domain name labels (the components separated by dots in a fully qualified domain name, such as "example" in the domain name "example.test") can contain only letters, digits and hyphens ("LDH" restrictions).
-Labels are not permitted to begin or end with a hyphen and are restricted in maximum length.
-(In the case of Internationalized Domain Names (IDNs) in the domain name system, the underlying technology continues to function based on LDH-restricted labels, which are interpreted by computer programs such as web browsers and e-mail programs to reflect other character sets when displayed to a user.
-Note that for matching purposes, alternative language characters used in the creation of IDNs will not experience matching rule transformations.
-IDNs will be noted at entry to the Clearinghouse and will already be translated into IDNA (IDNA2008) compatible labels.)
-Characters that cannot be represented in the DNS are expected to occur in trademarks that are recorded in the Clearinghouse.
-However, the range of textual elements that can be presented in trademarks is dramatically larger than the range of textual elements that can be presented in domain names.
+Labels are not permitted to begin or end with a hyphen and are restricted in maximum length.11

+In the case of domain names that contain non-US-ASCII characters, or Internationalized Domain Names (IDNs), the underlying technology in the domain name system continues to function based on LDH-restricted labels.
+These labels are derived from the non-ASCII string via

-&lt;sup>1 For example, see RFC952, RFC1035 and RFC1123.
+1 For example, see RFC952, RFC1035 and RFC1123.